jaympatel1893/CrackingTheCodingInterviewEdition6/README.md

 some of them are:

 1. Reverse Print
-2. KthToLast - recursive and Iterative
+2. KthToLast - Recursive and Iterative